nicklammer/AnisotropyBindingFit/README.md

 	-If values are missing, then the script will error.
 For example, you give 4 samples, but only 2 labels.
 	-If you choose to show a plot in a window, the script will pause until that window is closed.
 	-Normalization does not currently plot well for samples that do not bind.
 Planning to work around this in the future.
-	-Quadratic fitting may not work properly.
-The fits seem fine, but I get a runtime warning, something about dividing by zero.
-I would just avoid it for now.
 	-If you are not using a value, do not delete it.
 Just leave it alone and it will be ignored.

 #### Errors, other info